-Cord blood has been used in transplant medicine for nearly 30 years and can be used in the treatment of nearly 80 diseases, including certain types of cancers, genetic diseases, and blood disorders.
+Cord blood has been used in transplant medicine for nearly 30 years and can be used in the treatment of nearly 80 diseases and is also being used in clinical trials for regenerative medicine.

 Who can use the cord blood you save for your family?

 There is often confusion over who can use cord blood stem cells in treatment — the baby they were collected from or a sibling?
 The short answer is both, but it very much depends on the condition being treated.
 And it's ultimately the treating physician's decision.

 Cord Blood Use In Transplant Medicine

 Cord blood contains many types of stem cells, but the primary type of stem cell it contains is Hematopoietic Stem Cells (HSCs).
 HSCs are “blood forming” cells responsible for the development and maintenance of our blood and immune system and can turn into three types of blood cells: red blood cells, white blood cells, or platelets.
 When used in a transplant, cord blood stem cells help ‘rebuild’ a healthy blood and immune system in the patient.

 Advantages of Cord Blood in Transplant Medicine

 One advantage of using cord blood stem cells in transplant, versus other sources of stem cells like bone marrow, is that cord blood stem cells are readily available and easily accessible at the time of birth.
 Another advantage of using cord blood is that, because the stem cells are collected moments after birth, the cells are young and haven’t been exposed to other elements like disease or aging.

 The first cord blood transplant was performed in 1988 in a 5-year-old boy.
 Over the last 30 years, the use of cord blood stem cells in transplant medicine has grown exponentially.
 Over 40,000 cord blood stem cell transplants have been performed worldwide.

 Nearly 80 Conditions Using Cord Blood